CharlieCrisp/CollaborationCompetition/README.md

 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.
-Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping and they take values between -1 and 1.

 The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,